Cienfuegos Cuba Travel Guide

 Book your first few nights of accommodation, with a casa particular highly recommended.

-Book Viazul bus tickets for any planned intercity travel, as they sell out quickly.
+Book Viazul bus tickets for any planned intercity travel, as they get sold out fast.

 Arrange for an International Driving Permit if you plan to rent a car.

-Make sure all your bookings for flights, accommodation, and transport.
+Verify all your arrangements for flights, accommodation, and transport.

 Inform your bank of your travel plans to Cuba (for non-U.S. Cards only).